ddkhoa/learning-note/understand_sql/unit_test_and_3_values_logic.md

 ## The setup

-Imagine we have 2 tables, `metrics` and `metrics_values`, that store some metrics and their daily values.
+Imagine we have 2 tables, `metrics` and `metrics_values`, which store some metrics and their daily values.

 ```sql
 CREATE TABLE metrics (